django-cms/django-cms/docs/contribution.rst

 Running the tests
 -----------------

-To run the tests simply execute ``runtests.py`` from your shell.
-You should do that in a virtualenv with the dependencies you want to test against.
+To run the tests simply execute ``python setup.py test`` from your shell.

 **************************